albbus-stack/t5.rs/README.md

 ```

 - Run migrations using `bun migrate` or call directly the `diesel` CLI inside the `api` folder.
+- Database access is gated to authenticated users but you can change that easily in the `api/src/handlers.rs` file by removing the JWT verification.

 ### Supabase Storage